touchlab/Stately/README.md

 Stately is a state utility library to facilitate state management in Kotlin Multiplatform.

-Kotlin JVM has the same rules around concurrency and state that Java have.
+Kotlin JVM has the same rules around concurrency and state that Java has.
 In essence, multiple threads can access shared state in an unrestricted fashion, and it is up to the developer to ensure safe concurrency.
 Kotlin/Native, on the other hand, introduces new restrictions around concurrent state access ([more](https://dev.to/touchlab/practical-kotlin-native-concurrency-ac7) [info](https://www.youtube.com/watch?v=oxQ6e1VeH4M)).
 Additionally, Kotlin/JS lives in the Javascript threading world, which means just the one thread.

 Stately provides various modules to facilitate writing shared code within these different worlds.